danyliu9/GoNap/README.md

 # GoNap
-Keep sleeping past your stop on transit?
-This app is for you!
+If you keep sleeping past your stop on transit, this app is for you!